darkerego/auto1liner/README.md

 # auto1liner
-A python script for generating *nux "one-liner" commands.
+A (completely useless) python script for generating *nux "one-liner" commands.
 It's useful for situations when you have a shell, but you're not on a TTY, or for whatever reason you can't use vi or nano, but you need to write a script to the remote system.

 # Example: